2019 Forever Young Faves

 The results of Forever Young Faves survey are in!
-We updated the categories this year to reflect what really matters to our readers.
-We’re so grateful for your input!
+We’re so grateful for your input.
 Through an online survey, mailed-in entries, and surveys completed at the Forever Young Expo, we tallied the votes and composed this list of winners.
-We hope you’ll use this list as a guide to get the most out of what our community has to offer.
-Congratulations to the winners and thanks for all you do to contribute to Western New York.
+We hope you’ve enjoyed participating in this friendly competition; perhaps you can use this list as motivation to try out some new local favorites.
+Congratulations to the winners, and thanks for all you do to contribute to living well in Western New York.

 Favorite Theater: Shea’s Performing Arts Center